winitzki/scall/tutorial/programming_dhall.md

 We now turn to the type-level `List` analogs.
 This is more difficult because `List` requires a recursive definition.

-Recursive "type-level" data structures can be implemented via the Church encoding technique.
+Recursive "type-level" data structures can be also implemented via the Church encoding technique.
 We use the same pattern as before, except that stored data items will now have type `Type`.

 Begin by looking at the curried Church encoding of the list of integers: